Engineer class 3 near coastal

 - In the engine room of a vessel up to 80 metres long with propulsion power up to 3000 kilowatts.

-You must hold a Marine engine driver grade 1 NC, engineer watchkeeper or workshop skill equivalent qualification.
+- Hold a Marine engine driver grade 1 near coastal, Engineer watchkeeper or workshop skill equivalent qualification.